 Celina Pentamah, MA

-Celina is a young professional in global environmental policy with experience in research, policy analysis, and programme management.
+Celina is a young professional in global environmental policy with experience in research, policy analysis, and program management.
 A World Bank climate change consultant, she was previously with the Forum for Climate Engineering Assessment, researching large scale technological interventions for climate mitigation.
 She is fluent in French, English and Spanish.
 Celina is passionate about nature and fighting the threat of climate change.

 Advisory Board